mwolfeu/cges/README.md

 - picture: The JPEG file name
 - title: The visible label for the picture
-- file: The PDF file name that will be opened when clicked
+- file: The PDF file name that will be opened when clicked or empty

 #### Carousel Images